Fantastically rare passport stamps from all over the world

 “To celebrate the release of The Hobbit – An Unexpected Journey visitors to New Zealand received this unique stamp onto their passport.
 This was the legal entry stamp to New Zealand for almost 12 months!”- Robin & Laura from BackpackerGuide.NZ

-These really are the top least visited countries in the world so check out their even rarer stamps below.
+These really are the top least visited countries in the world.
+Had you ever even heard about the Comoros?
+Check out their even rarer stamp below.

 “A rare Afghanistan tourist visa, with entry and exit stamps on top.” – Sebastiaan from Lost with purpose

 I bet you never heard of Comoros and don’t know where to place it on a map.
 Stamp by Gabriela from gabrielahereandthere